-Today’s CIO must go beyond using spreadsheets and ad-hoc reports to manage finances of their organization.
-They must successfully transform IT into a well managed, world-class service provider.
+Today’s CIOs must go beyond using spreadsheets and ad-hoc reports to manage finances of their organization.
+They must successfully transform IT into a well managed, world class service provider.
 Why? — to meet head-on the demands of the changing business environment, IT budget accountability, and technology advancements.

 How will these rapidly developing technologies and trends impact your IT strategy?
 How will they affect your capability to deliver more growth and innovation to the business with the same or even fewer resources?
 The answers to these questions are in how the IT organization addresses the below hot topics.
 The answers surrounding these topics are driving CIOs and business and IT executives to seek new strategies, tools and answers for: